SentinelArchivist/lorcana-project-oracle-v2/docs/project_plan.md

 **Task 4.3: Final Output Display**
 - **Action:** Add logic to `main.py` to format and display the final results.
 - **Details:** When the evolution process is complete, the UI will display the champion decklist, its overall win rate, and its performance against each of the pillar meta decks.
+Make sure it includes a full decklist along with the win rate against each pillar meta deck.